vechain/vebetterdao-contracts/Readme.md

                                   ##############
                                   #########

 Welcome to the VeBetterDAO Smart Contracts repository!
-This open-source repository houses the smart contracts powering the decentralized VeBetterDAO on the Vechain Thor blockchain.
+This open-source repository houses the smart contracts powering the decentralized VeBetterDAO on the VeChain Thor blockchain.
 Dive into a world of transparent and auditable governance mechanisms, leveraging Solidity, Hardhat, and more to ensure robust decentralized operations.

 ## Requirements